Alfredo2501/Writeups-OSINT/Cyber/On-the-wire.md

 And we founded a clue to the case of the corrupt politician, unfortunately the URL has been deactivaded, I tried following the URL putting "+" symbol at the end to see where it redirects but I couldn't do it:
 ![Error](https://github.com/user-attachments/assets/2a537915-2c3a-4f4e-8700-ced0ae3803f8)

-At least we founded the flag for the challenge:
+At least we found the flag for the challenge:

 > https://bit.ly/3qyrf7t